Thousands on a Raft

-Thousands On A Raft is the second album by Pete Brown and Piblokto!, released in 1970 on Harvest Records.
+Thousands on a Raft is the second album by Pete Brown and Piblokto!, released in 1970 on Harvest Records.

 Background

 The album was the second one on which Brown and guitarist Jim Mullen collaborated.
 The album was the first to be released in the US in January 1972 on Blue Horizon.

 Cover

-The album cover shows a model of the Mauretania and Concorde sinking into water alongside beans on toast.
+The album cover shows models of the Mauretania and Concorde stuck into a puddle of water along with beans on toast.